d1ffeq/LinkStack-CLI/README.md

 # LinkStack-CLI

-CLI version of LinkStack
+CLI version of LinkStack with interactive workflow

-* Push button adds link or text line on top
-* Pop button displays link or text lines in reverse order (with wrap-around)

 Links are stored in a single text file - stack.txt.